How to convert your C-beam Machine to Modesty

 My first idea was to have the XL gantry plates for X and Z axis, where the Z C-beam is flipped, but after building most of the machine I’m having second thougts.
 I want the X axis sitting as low as possibly for rigidity, and with the original setup the spindle and tool can be lifted above the bottom of the Z C-beam (compared with flipped Z C-beam, the tool will always protrude below the bottom of the Z C-beam, making me to need taller gantry for the same thickness of material to cut).
 Therefore the original setup seems better.

-I'll post updates in the discussion as I go along.
+I'll post updates here and in the discussion as I go along.

 C-beam Machine - Modesty

 Modified C-beam Machine.
 Taller (30 cm) C-beam uprights in gantry, and longer 750 mm frame in Y direction.
-XL gantry plates on X and Y. Y will have additional 700 mm SBR16 rails as extra support and slightly raised bed to fit above stepper motor.
+XL gantry plate on X (and Z?).
+Y will have additional 700 mm SBR16 rails as extra support and slightly raised bed to fit above stepper motor.
 Approx. machinable area of 370 x 370 mm.

 - Build License: